kyma-project/api-gateway/docs/user/00-05-domains-and-gateways-intro.md

-# Choosing a Gateway
+# Getting Started with Istio Gateways

-This document explains what Gateways are in Kubernetes, why you might need a custom Gateway, and how to choose the right Gateway configuration for your use case in Kyma.
+This document explains what are Istio Gateways, why you might need a custom Gateway, and how to choose the right Gateway configuration for your use case in Kyma.

 ## What is a Gateway?

+> **Note:** This document refers to Istio Gateway custom resources, which are Istio-specific and use VirtualServices for routing.
+This is different from the Kubernetes Gateway API, which is a vendor-neutral standard also supported by the Istio module.
+To learn more about Gateway API, see the [Kubernetes Gateway API documentation](https://gateway-api.sigs.k8s.io/) and [Exposing Workloads Using Gateway API](https://kyma-project.io/external-content/istio/docs/user/tutorials/01-20-expose-httbin-gateway-api.html).

 A Gateway manages inbound and outbound traffic for the service mesh.
 It acts as a load balancer operating at the edge of the mesh, receiving incoming HTTP/HTTPS connections.